microsoft/nni/docs/en_US/NAS/Overview.md

 ## Use NNI API

 NOTE, we are trying to support various NAS algorithms with unified programming interface, and it's in very experimental stage.
-It means the current programing interface may be updated significantly.
+It means the current programing interface may be updated in future.

 *previous [NAS annotation](../AdvancedFeature/GeneralNasInterfaces.md) interface will be deprecated soon.*